ElsaSilva-SAP/SAP/Week1/Day5/07_excersize_project_management.md

 | 8.
 Launching new product | PW | ___________________________________________ |

 **Discussion:** What makes something a project?
-> Project as timeline plan, specific resources and goal
+> Project has timeline plan, specific resources and goal

 ---